Public Health Preparedness Program

 Image

-Extreme heat can be dangerous after long periods of exposure, if proper precautions are not taken.
+Colder weather often yields temperatures that can be dangerous after long periods of exposure, if proper precautions are not taken.
+Some of the dangers associated with winter weather include hypothermia, frostbite, carbon monoxide poisoning and injuries from heat sources.

-To protect yourself and your loved ones from the dangers posed by prolonged sun and heat exposure, follow the below tips:
+To protect yourself and your family in cold weather follow the below tips:

 Anyone in need of shelter or other assistance should call the Grassroots hotline at 410-531-6677 or visit grassrootscrisis.org.